How to Make Simple Cheeseboards Using Goat Cheese

 - Crackers: Any fancy crackers.

 Why it works: There are lots of festive colors, namely red and green, in this spread.
-The cranberries and pomegranates are especially appropriate for the season, and port wine cheese adds something a little exotic.
-Get one that’s encrusted with nuts to add another crunchy item without actually putting another side pairing on the board.
+The cranberries and pomegranates are especially appropriate for the season.

 The Smorgasbord